FO Model Checking of Interval Graphs: Clique-width of Interval Graphs

-From Lemma~\ref{lem:Ld-boundedcw} and Gaifman's theorem, one can approach the \FO model checking problem on $L$-interval graphs with $L$ containing rational numbers only as follows. $L$-interval graphs with radius $d$ are $(L,(2d+1)\max L)$-interval graphs.
-By Gaifman's theorem, every \FO model checking instance can be reduced to model checking of basic local \FO sentences, i.e., to \FO model checking on $L$-interval graphs with bounded radius.
-Since such graphs have bounded clique-width, the latter can be solved in linear time by \cite{cmr00}.
-Combining this with the covering technique from~\cite{fg01}, which can be adapted to run in linear time in the case of $L$-interval graphs, we obtain the following.
+From Proposition~\ref{prop:Ld-boundedcw} and Gaifman's theorem, one can approach the \FO model checking problem on $L$-interval graphs for finite sets $L$ of rationals.
+By Gaifman's theorem, every \FO model checking instance can be reduced to model checking of basic local \FO sentences, i.e.~to \FO model checking on $L$-interval graphs with bounded radius.
+Since $L$-interval graphs with radius $d$ are $(L,(2d+1)\max L)$-interval graphs and so have bounded clique-width, the latter can be solved in linear time by \cite{cmr00}.
+Combining this with the neighborhood covering technique from~\cite{fg01}, which can be adapted to run in linear time in the case of $L$-interval graphs given with their interval representation, we obtain the following.

-\begin{corollary} Let $L$ be a finite set of positive rational numbers.
-The \FO model checking problem can be solved in linear time on the class of $L$-interval graphs if the input graph is given by its $L$-representation with the left end points of the intervals sorted. \end{corollary}
+\begin{cor} Let $L$ be a finite set of positive rational numbers and $\Phi$ an \FO sentence.
+There exists a linear time algorithm that decides whether an $L$-interval graph $G$ satisfies $\Phi$ if the input graph $G$ is given by its $L$-representation with the left end points of the intervals sorted. \end{cor}

-However, Corollary~\ref{cor:rationalFO} is just a fortunate special case, since aside of rational lengths one can prove the following. \begin{lemma} For any irrational $q>0$ there is $d$ such that the class of $\big(\{1,q\},d\big)$-interval graphs has unbounded clique-width. \end{lemma} \begin{proof} This proof is in a sense complementary to that of Lemma~\ref{lem:Ld-boundedcw}.
-We may assume $q>1$ (otherwise, we rescale and consider the set $\{1,1/q\}$).
-So, fix $L=\{1,q\}$, $d=q+3$ and an integer $n$ (to be specified later).
+However, Proposition~\ref{prop:Ld-boundedcw} is just a fortunate special case, since aside of rational lengths one can prove the following.